CodeYourFuture/immersive-go-course/server-database/README.md

 There's now quite a bit of logic in this `main` function and it's getting a bit big.

-Extract the image fetching log (not the database connection) to its own function with this signature:
+Extract the image fetching logic (not the database connection) to its own function with this signature:

 ```go
 func fetchImages(conn *pgx.Conn) ([]Image, error) {